Strahil Popov

-Strahil Popov (Страхил Попов; born 31 August 1990) is a Bulgarian professional footballer who plays for Turkish club Ümraniyespor and the Bulgarian national team.
+Strahil Popov (Страхил Попов; born 31 August 1990) is a Bulgarian professional footballer.
 He mainly plays as a right back.

 Popov began his professional career at Litex Lovech in 2008.
 After loan spells at Lokomotiv Mezdra and Montana he became a regular in their team, playing 159 total games and scoring 6 goals for Litex.
 He signed for Kasımpaşa in January 2016.

 Popov is a Bulgaria international, having represented his country at under-19 and under-21 level.
 He made his senior international debut in May 2014, aged 23, in a friendly match against Canada.

 Club career

 Born in Blagoevgrad, Popov began his career playing for Pirin Blagoevgrad before departing for Pirin 2001.

 Litex Lovech

 In 2008, Popov joined Litex Lovech.

 Lokomotiv Mezdra (loan)

 On 9 July 2009, Popov joined Lokomotiv Mezdra on loan until December 2009.
 He made his team début on 10 July, scoring goal in a 1–2 friendly loss against Sivasspor.